-The applicant states that the building has been designed in a sensitive manner to ensure that no properties will be directly overlooked.
-The windows to the north directly overlook the existing alleyway that provides pedestrian access to Dalesman Walk.
-Property on Elmdale Walk is visible when viewed at an oblique angle from one window per floor facing out of the rear (western) elevation.
+There would be one window per floor facing out of the rear (western) elevation.
 The majority of these windows, with the exception of the tenth floor, are likely to serve studio apartments rather than communal areas.
-As such, only nine residents will look out to the rear of the site at an oblique angle (separated by c.
+As such, only nine residents would look out to the rear of the site at an oblique angle (separated by c.
 7.5m from neighbouring residential property), while the impact of windows serving the communal area on the tenth floor is likely to be minimal due to the relative height of this floor.

-The external amenity spaces to the adjacent housing is currently overlooked by existing windows within Manchester House and to 44 Cavendish Street.
-It is not considered that the view from windows proposed would cause such an undue impact as would warrant a reason for refusal.
+The amenity space to the side of 2-12 Elmdale Walk is currently overlooked by existing windows within Manchester House and to 44 Cavendish Street.
+There would be additional overlooking of the garden space in close proximity, however it is not considered that the view from windows proposed would cause such an undue impact as to warrant a reason for refusal in this particular context.

-With regard to windows on the south elevation, facing Manchester House, these will overlook the external wall of Manchester House which has ten windows to the westernmost part of the elevation separated by c.
+With regard to windows on the south elevation (facing Manchester House) these would overlook the external wall of Manchester House which has ten windows to the westernmost part of the elevation separated by c.
 7m.
 On the opposite side of the building, the north elevation faces Cambridge House which has windows that face toward Cambridge Street.
 There are some corner windows to communal spaces c.
 2m separation from the proposal but this relationship is considered to be appropriate in this context.

-Whilst the proposed building will be close to surrounding property, the siting and layout provides an acceptable arrangement.
+Whilst the proposed building would be close to surrounding property, the siting and layout provides an acceptable arrangement.
 The privacy distances provided in this city fringe context, the response of the building proposed to the heights of the buildings surrounding, and the orientation of each element of the development is considered to be in accordance with policies SP1, EN1 and DM1 of the Core Strategy.